Lunadoxx/Luna-Bot/README.md

 # Luna-Bot
-A simple discord bot that I made in python
+A simple discord bot that I made in discord.py